Red Carpet Rundown: Doja Cat, Saweetie And More Bring The Style To The 2021 Billboard Music Awards

-The 2021 Billboard Music Awards kicked off with a plethora of our favorite stars showing off their very best red-carpet fashion moments, and because the Billboard Awards doesn’t necessarily have the same pomp and circumstance as the Grammys, it gives celebs a chance to really show off their creative fashion senses without the high pressure of high Hollywood glam.
+The 2021 Billboard Music Awards kicked off with a plethora of our favorite stars showing off their very best red-carpet fashion moments, and because the Billboard Awards doesn’t necessarily have the same pomp and circumstance as other award shows, it gives celebs a chance to really show off their creative fashion senses without the high pressure of high Hollywood glam.

 Regardless, this year, the girls (and guys) showed up and showed out, setting the tone for a historic night ahead and we’re already gushing over some of our favorite looks.